Pallur/talgreinir/README.md

 # Hans likes colors and to open webs

 This is Hans, a speech recognizer.
-He can display 8 colors (the main colors) and open any website you desire.
+He can display 15.0000 colorsf and open any website you desire.
 He can only speak english.

 ---

 ## Installation
+You must have Python 3+

 Enter your desired directory in the terminal and do: